 - Design Flexibility

-Vinyl windows bring a wide selection of options so you can find a window that suits your home’s design.
-Rather than staining or treating the frame, vinyl frames are built in the color you prefer when they’re constructed at the factory.
+Vinyl windows provide a wide selection of options so you can find a window that suits your home’s style.
+Instead of staining or treating the frame, vinyl frames are built in the color you prefer when they’re constructed at the factory.
 That means a lower likelihood of fading, chipping or peeling paint.

 - Low Maintenance

 With vinyl windows, you don’t have to do much once they’re installed.
 Just keep them clean!
 Normally a basic garden hose, soft cloth and, if needed, non-abrasive cleansers will do the trick.